ardeora-cmu/Project5/README.md

 Your jar file will be named oaklandcrimestats.jar.
 The output should be left in your /home/userID/Project5/Part_1/Task6/Task6Output file.
 The grader will be looking for this merged result file.

+You may not use a large language model or any external source for this task.

 ### Task 7